4rcstick/4RCADE_5TICK/README.md

 4RCADE 5TICK was not "vibe coded" — it took months of diligent planning.
 All visual elements and architecture were designed by the author, with heavy use of AI-assisted support (Claude, Anthropic) for coding and troubleshooting.
 AI was also used to create the images included in this beta release.

-The project started life as a ~1600-line PowerShell prototype before being rebuilt from the ground up in C#/WPF.

 <img width="1280" height="720" alt="github02" src="https://github.com/user-attachments/assets/a33316d8-d7f1-4d42-98bc-165dd8f43ffa" />

 ## Features